DDD-Moore/early-career-puertorico/logistics.md

 ### Accommodations

 [Wyndham Grand Rio Mar Beach Resort](http://www.wyndhamriomar.com/).
-We have reserved rooms for all registered attendees for May 30 - June 3.
+We have reserved rooms for all registered attendees for May 30 - June 3 (1 attendee per room).

 **Want to stay before or after?** We have secured reduced rates for those that would like to arrive before or stay after the symposium.
 The rate is $149 per night plus taxes and fees, and is valid for May 27-29 and June 3-5.
 You must call the Wyndham and book this separately; mention that you are part of the Moore Foundation group to receive the discounted rate.
 Phone: +1-800-474-6627.